awsteiner/btmanip/sphinx/index.rst

 ``btmanip -h parse``

+List all of the commands:

+``btmanip --commands``

+Read a .bib file, in entry Smith75, set the month field to April, then output to a new file:

+``btmanip -parse my.bib -set-field Smith75 month Apr -bib out.bib``

+Read a .bib file, list all the keys which begin with the letter S, and get the entry which starts with Smith

+``btmanip -parse my.bib -list-keys S* -get-key Smith*``

-Read a .bib file, add a second .bib file, clean, and sort:
+Read a .bib file, add a second .bib file, clean, sort, and save in a new file:

 ``btmanip -parse one.bib -add two.bib -clean -sort -bib all.bib``